-The first phase is a bit shallow; it’s 250 to 300 meters in depth.
+John: The first phase is a bit shallow; it’s under 300 meters in depth or probably 250 meters in depth.
 And then the second phase would actually be drilling deeper.
 Once we understand the structures and which way they dip and strike, we drill them accordingly.
 So, historically, the gold-bearing structures generally plunge steeply east at 60 degrees and we don’t know whether this structure will actually dip into the Porcupine-Destor or dip into one of the other splays we are finding – such as the Beattie-Donchester fault.

 And then in the Donchester mine within the Donchester fault, I think they took out about 300,000 ounces and it was along a strike length of approximately 400 meters.
-The Donchester, at the main Donchester fault zone, has been extended to about the same 3,600 meters.
+But we’ve now extended the Donchester, the main Donchester fault zone again to about the same 3,600 meters.
 And it’s still open at length and to depth.

 So, the Beattie-Donchester has open pit potential as well as underground potential, more of an open pit emphasis at the moment because of the price of gold.
 The resources are still wide open.
 They need to be drilled off and a larger reserve picture completed.
 We have all gained substantial experience regarding the Beattie-Donchester area where Clifton Star’s project, and now the Porcupine project, is located.

-Let’s wrap this up.
-How would you summarize the big picture of what you’re trying to accomplish at the Porcupine project?
+Interviewer: Let’s wrap this up.
+How would you summarize the big picture of what you are trying to accomplish at the Porcupine project?
 What would you like to say to investors and newcomers to the Porcupine story?